-He studied Commerce and Marketing (Ing.) at University of Economics in Bratislava, Sociology (MA) at Centraleuropean University (CEU) in Warsaw and he got the Doctorate degree in Public Economy (PhD.) at Masaryk University in Brno.
-He worked as a consultant for many organisations, he is a head of Slovak Fundraising Centre and he is vice president of European Fundraising Association.
-He joined Transparency International in 2018.
+He studied Commerce and Marketing (Ing.) at University of Economics in Bratislava, Sociology (MA) at Central European University (CEU) in Warsaw and acquired a Doctorate degree in Public Economy (PhD.) at Masaryk University in Brno.
+Eduard worked as a consultant for many organisations, is a head of the Slovak Fundraising Centre and a Vice-President of the European Fundraising Association.
+Eduard joined Transparency International in 2018.

 He graduated from the Faculty of Law of the Comenius University in Bratislava.
 As an external consultant for TI Slovakia he focuses on public control of those in power, particularly in regional and local self-governance.
 Since 2006, he has been a member of the Municipal Parliament in Banská Bystrica.

 The role of the Board is to determine the strategy of the organization, assist with fundraising, appoint the director and supervise his/her work.
 According to the Statute, Board members are elected for a period of seven years.

 |He holds a PhD. degree from the University of Maryland in the US.
 Since 2007, he works as director of research at the National Bank of Slovakia.
 Between 2007 and 2009, he managed the information campaign for euro adoption in Slovakia.
 He lectures in Economics (including the influence of corruption on economy) at the University of Economics as well as the Comenius University in Bratislava.
 He is the vice-chairman of the Slovak Economic Association.

 He is elected to the position of Chairman until 5th December 2024.